-Make sure that all the tires on your vehicle are properly inflated to the pressure specified on the tire placard located on the left center pillar of your vehicle.

-Trailer tire condition, size, load rating and proper inflation pressure should be in accordance with the trailer and tire manufacturer's specifications.
+Make sure that all the tires on your vehicle are properly inflated to the pressure under towing conditions as shown in following table.
+These tire inflations are also shown on the tire placard located on the left center pillar of your vehicle.
+Trailer tire condition, size, load rating and proper inflation pressure should be in accordance with the trailer manufacturer's specifications.